- Encountering Dropbox Gmail cookie errors? You can rescue your emails right away.

 - Click on “Cookies and site data” under “Permissions”.

-- Make sure “Block third-party cookies” option is disabled.
+- Make sure the “Block third-party cookies” option is disabled.

 - Check the “Block” section for the blocked Dropbox cookies.
 Unblock the Dropbox cookies if it is in the Block section.